IcePanorama/TwitchClipsDLer/README.md

 Installing the program is as simple as cloning the directory.

-After cloning, you can run the program using the provided `Run.bat` file if you're on Windows or by using the provided 'Run.sh' script if you're on Linux.
+After cloning, you can run the program using the provided `Run.bat` file if you're on Windows or by using the provided `Run.sh` script if you're on Linux.

 For some linux users, it may be necessary to run `chmod +x Run.sh` first in order for Run.sh script to be executable.